ilovelogic/week1/README.md

   `./welcome Joe Politz`
   `./welcome 'Joe Politz'`
-- Try the name 'José'
+- Try the name `José`
 - Try the name `李` (the [Chinese surname Li/Lee](https://en.wikipedia.org/wiki/Li_(surname_%E6%9D%8E)))
-- Try the name 'Übe'
+- Try the name `Übe`

+(If you don't know how to type those characters, you can copy-paste from this README!)

 What do you get as answers?
 Edit this README file by copy-pasting or screenshotting the output you got, and what you think might have happened.
 (You can edit the README file in your codespace or on github.com).